TheOdinProject/curriculum/getting_hired/preparing_for_job_search/project_portfolio.md

 Remember to write some documentation for both technical and non-technical audience.
 A potential employer should be able to follow your documentation, regardless of their technical background.

 * [A Beginner’s Guide to Writing Documentation](http://www.writethedocs.org/guide/writing/beginners-guide-to-docs/)
-* Looking for a way to make your portfolio standout?
-Consider participating in open source projects.
-Check out this [Dev.to article](https://dev.to/opensauced/how-i-got-hired-contributing-to-open-source-projects-546i) to learn how joining the open source community can aid you in your job search.

 ### Show designs
 A list of portfolios of professional developers.
 Students should analyze these sites to understand what should be on their portfolios and how it should be presented.